ElhananFine/WhatsAppCloudAPI/README.md

 The updates listener emits an event when an update message is received.
 For example, when a message is sent, received, read, or deleted by the user.
 Listening to these events is straightforward and can be done using the ``` client.on("event-name") ``` method.
 The listener emits a single object that can be received as a callback.

+In addition to listeners, the client exposes the `sendMessage` function.
+This function takes text or a media object and a phone number as parameters and sends the message to the client.
+It returns a promise (details will be provided in the documentation later).

 # Objects:

 **Message Object Contents:**